isabelgk/airwindohhs/README.md

-`Airwindohhs` is a header-only `INTERFACE` library requiring C++17, propagated automatically to consumers. `version.txt` at the repo root pins the upstream `airwindows/airwindows` commit the headers were generated from -- it is unrelated to this project's own version.
+`Airwindohhs` is a header-only `INTERFACE` library requiring C++17, propagated automatically to consumers. `version.txt` at the repo root pins the upstream `airwindows/airwindows` commit the headers were generated from.

 ## Usage